-Efforts of Grace was coaxed into existence in 1993 by members of the African-American community who were concerned about complicated, stereotypical and negative images that had become popular subject matter for contemporary art exhibits in white-controlled organizations in New Orleans in the early 1990s.
+Efforts of Grace, Inc. was coaxed into existence in 1993 by members of the African-American community who were concerned about complicated, stereotypical and negative images that had become popular subject matter for contemporary art exhibits in white-controlled organizations in New Orleans in the early 1990s.
 The concern was so great that a number of individuals, organizations, educators, and families raised money and urged artist Douglas Redd and writer/producer Carol Bebelle to create and exhibit a more positive and inspiring view of African Americans for New Orleans.
-The result was an installation named Efforts of Grace.
+The result was an installation named Efforts of Grace (EOG).

-Redd and Bebelle became the founders and directing team of the new organization which was named Efforts of Grace by Jerome Smith, a New Orleans community-based leader and noted Civil Rights Movement hero.
-Soon after incorporating, the need to find space to rehearse, store, present, and continue creating became so critical that it was clear that Efforts of Grace required a home of its own.
+Redd and Bebelle became the founders and directing team of the new organization, which was named Efforts of Grace by Jerome Smith, a New Orleans community-based leader and noted Civil Rights Movement hero.
+Soon after incorporating, the need to find space to rehearse, store, present, and continue creating became so critical that it was clear that EOG required a home of its own.

 In December of 1998, through the blessings of friends and the good fortune of networking, EOG was able to lease its current space on Oretha Castle Haley Boulevard and the Ashé Cultural Arts Center was established.
 After opening the doors for business, it was soon discovered that many others were faced with the issue of a lack of space for furthering their efforts.
 The physical (Central City), affiliation (art and cultural workers and organizations), and alliance communities (schools, churches, community organizations, etc.) all needed space, too.